Date: Monday August 19, 2019

 Hello Faithful Volunteers!

-[ We realize that this is a long email with a lot of information but please know that it is all very important – it will likely take you around 10 minutes to get through this email and the links provided – if you do not review this email, you will be pretty lost come race weekend! ]
+[ I realize that this is a LONG email with a lot of information but please know that it is all very important – it will likely take you around 10 minutes to get through this email and the links provided – if you do not review this email, you will be pretty lost come race weekend! ]

-We would like to officially welcome you to and thank you all for signing up to volunteer for the 28th Annual Superior 100, 50 and 26.2 mile trail races September 7 & 8, 2018!
-Superior was founded in 1991, it is one of the original ten 100 milers in the country (there are 160 now) and because of you it is one of the best organized, best staffed and most well reputed trail / ultra races in the country!
-Between the 3 race distances we are super excited to be hosting runners from 36 states and 5 countries!
-So far we have about 265 volunteers registered helping fill over 450 volunteer positions!
-We will need and expect about another 40 volunteers to sign up in the next 10 days or so.
+We would like to officially welcome you to and thank you all for signing up to volunteer for the 29th Annual Superior 100, 50 and 26.2 mile trail races September 6 & 7, 2019!
+Superior was founded in 1991, it is one of the original ten 100 mile races in the country (there are nearly 200 now) and because of you it is one of the best organized, best staffed and most well reputed trail / ultra races in the country!
+Between the 3 race distances we are super excited to be hosting runners from 34 states, 6 countries and 166 Minnesota cities!
+So far we have about 280 volunteers registered helping fill over 500 volunteer positions!
+We will need and expect about another 25 volunteers to sign up in the next 10 days or so.

-You will most likely be seeing a couple additional emails from me between now and race day but this is the big one with most of the important information you will need!
-HAM Radio, Runner Tracking, Marking and Sweeping, Medical and Monday Cleanup Volunteers should be on the lookout for additional emails specific those positions in the next 10 days or so.
+This is the last big email with most of the important information you will need!
+HAM Radio, Runner Tracking, Marking and Sweeping, Medical, Equipment and Supply, Finish Line / Area, Monday Cleanup volunteers, and those that require help with lodging should be on the lookout for additional emails specific those positions in the next week or so.

 Aid Station Captains:

 All aid station captains (and anyone else that has time) should read THIS https://www.superiorfalltrailrace.com/as-captains-section/